stampchain-io/stamps_sdk/docs/src101specs.md

   "toaddress": "bc1q7rwd4cgdvcmrxm27xfy6504jwkllge3dda04ww", // owner address of this token, can be different from signer address.
   "tokenid": ["c3VwZXJib3k=", "ZGF5ZHJlYW0=", "Yml0aGVybw=="], // array of base64 string which allows multi tokenid mint in one op. (string)Base64 to UTF8: c3VwZXJib3k= -> superboy.
   "dua": "1", //(uint8)years of duration.
 Expire date = current expire date + dua
-  "prim": "true" //This will allow setting current owner address as a primary address to bind with this domain.
-You can setrecord to another address later as you wish.
+  "prim": "true" //This will allow setting current domain as a primary domain to bind with toaddress only if toaddress is signer address as well.
+You can setrecord to bind with another domain later as you wish.
 If you don't need this, just set it to false.
+If prim is true but toaddress is not signer address, prim will be set as false.
 }
 ```
 `tokenid` is an array of base64 string.
 The allowed maximum count of items  is `lim`.
 This format is only for `mint` op.